Brijesh-Rajput/RestAPI/README.md

 # RestAPI
-My first Spring Boot Rest Api.
+My first Spring Boot RESTful API.

 This is a Project in Which I've Completed this below Task:-